 Private Lab Results is a leader in providing accurate, professional lab testing for cremated remains.
 We can test for evidence of heavy metal toxins/poisons like arsenic, mercury, lead, chromium, and cadmium.
-We can also test any bone fragments or teeth to see if DNA remains.

 Should you have cremated remains (ashes) testing for heavy metal poisons and toxins?

 Did your loved one work in the manufacturing, airline, plating, or metal or chemical production industry?
 Were they farmers?
 Unfortunately, jobs in these industries can expose a person to excessive amounts of toxic heavy metals.
 Was the deceased in the military, married to military, or a civilian that worked on a military base?
 If so, they may have been around dangerous levels of metals.
 Did they have metal implants, like a hip or knee replacement?
 Studies show that these devices can cause toxic poisoning.
 Do you have reason to believe that the person was deliberately poisoned?
 Drugs or medications do not survive the cremation process, but if they were given arsenic, mercury, or another heavy metal based poison, we can test for evidence.

 If you suspect the cause of death may be from heavy metal poisoning, contact us.
 Private Lab Results will test the cremated remains for the 5 most commonly found heavy metal poisons or toxins: arsenic, cadmium, chromium, lead and mercury.
 If you want the remains tested for another metal based toxin, let us know.
 We can also test for a single metal.
 You only need to send us a small portion of the remains to test your suspicions.
 If you are comfortable handling the ashes you can send us 1 tablespoon and we’ll test them.
 If not, you can send the entire urn and when testing is complete the remaining ashes will be returned to you.